GERD

 Pepcid AC is an "H2 blocker" that works by blocking a specific kind of histamine receptor.
 Histamine is a chemical released by that body that has several effects.
 In the stomach, it causes more acid to be produced.
 By blocking histamine in the stomach, Pepcid AC reduces the amount of acid produced.
 This is why Pepcid AC is known as an "acid reducer" or "acid controller."

-General considerations for when and how to take Pepcid AC include the following:
+General considerations for when and how to take the medication include the following:

-• For Pepcid AC to work properly, it must be taken as prescribed.
-The medication will not work if you stop taking it.
+- For the medication to work properly, it must be taken as prescribed.
+It will not work if you stop taking it.

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD